easbarba/lar/README.md

   burden, mine follows $HOME structure so to easily mirror late on a fresh installation.

-  For now I use my own dotfiler *e_dots* to achieve a minimal reproducibility, but set to move on to Nix [home-manager](https://github.com/nix-community/home-manager) soon.
+  For now I use my own dotfiler *e_dots* to achieve a minimal reproducibility.

 ## Documents
   To achieve a higher fixation of study, I heavily rely on annotations, and [org-mode](https://www.orgmode.org/features.html)  literate documents are just awesome at that.